"...a time to gather stones together" - Ecclesiastes

 There is indeed a market for genuine natural pumice stone.
 Business has grown an amazing thirteen-fold since that low point and is now fully supporting my modest lifestyle.
 Stones roll across country and into Canada, some now and then even bobbing overseas to Australia and Europe.
 Offers from professional website builders to streamline site, enumerating the many ways I'm doing it wrong, are cheerfully ignored.
 As said, I can't afford to grow business much more without running out of product.

 Initial focus was providing affordable bulk stone to retail outlets stocking natural body-care products.
 It soon grew to include many artisan soap makers, along with occasional mineral spring resort, eco-friendly gift shop, rock & crystal store, and other natural-healing oriented places.
-Two large California Bay Area concerns have been re-ordering 23 years.
+One large California Bay Area concern has been re-ordering for 24 years.

 By 2009 inquiries began coming in for other stone applications, and I diversified by selling for non-body-care use as well.
 It's now maybe a third of business volume.
 Happily discovered natural pumice is indeed a rock for all reasons.

-Also, rock specimen kit assembler, jewelry maker, pool tile cleaners, marble step scrubber, several chinchilla caregivers, a global industrial corporation de-gunking aluminum-oxide sanding belts...even a small order for NASA, something to do with comet research.
+Also] rock specimen kit assembler, jewelry maker, pool tile cleaners, marble step scrubber, several chinchilla caregivers, a global industrial corporation de-gunking aluminum-oxide sanding belts...even a small order for NASA, something to do with comet research.
 Now and then, supply television and film production companies wanting to age costumes by stonewashing, including TV show NCIS and New Orleans spinoff (probably for appropriately attired dug-up-body scenes).
 I even got to supply stones for movie "Terminator 5".
 (I know, dubious honor, but still...)
-Most recently, stones rolled into Disney World.
+Most recently, stones began rolling merrily into Disney World.
+Hi-ho, hi-ho...

 Lest you think it unseemly name dropping so much, know it took my reaching normal retirement age before making my first business mark in life.
 It's such rich irony, I'm amazed and delighted is all -- and astounded over stone's countless applications and variety of people and businesses attracted to real pumice.